smy-THU/VirtualViewSelection/README.md

 #### checkpoints

-you can download the [pre-trained checkpoints](https://cloud.tsinghua.edu.cn/d/bf0f7a4a6c1c456d9262/) and evaluate on the validation set.
+you can download the [pre-trained checkpoints](https://cloud.tsinghua.edu.cn/d/bf0f7a4a6c1c456d9262/) and evaluate models on the validation set.